 Explore the narrow and winding streets of the town and marvel at the architecture.
 Stroll along the esplanade and dine on some of the finest seafood, while million-dollar yachts bob in the harbour next to you.

 Nafplio is one of the most romantic towns you will ever visit.
-This is one of the best places in Greece for couples and families.
+This is one of the best places to visit in Greece for couples and families.

-Corfu is an island located off of the northwest coast of the country.
+Corfu is an island located off the northwest coast of the country in the Ionian Sea.
 Along with its rich cultural heritage, the island also boasts rugged mountains and some of the best beaches in Greece.

-Corfu definitely is one of the most popular places to visit in Greece and when people are searching the web for where to go in Greece, Corfu usually shows up in the top 10 of all places in Greece.
+Corfu definitely is one of the most popular places to visit in Greece and when people are searching the web for where to go in Greece, Corfu usually shows up in the top 10.

-However, if the throngs of tourists are not your thing, isolated beaches stretch along the winding coast of Corfu.
-With so many beautiful beaches on offer, it is very easy to find your own perfect piece of paradise.
+However, if the throngs of tourists are not your thing, don’t worry — isolated beaches stretch along the winding coast of Corfu.
+With so many beaches on offer, it is very easy to find your own perfect piece of paradise.

 Along with white sandy beaches, there are also picturesque towns and villages such as Perithia and Corfu old town.
 Here you can find the remains of the Venetian builders and also anti-pirate castles from an age gone by.

 Nick and I even spent our anniversary in Corfu.
-Have a look at our videos from our time spent on the island to get an idea if this is one of the places to visit in Greece that you want to see:
+Have a look at our videos from our time on the island to get an idea if this is one of the places to visit in Greece that you want to see:

 A short car or bus ride from the Cretan capital Heraklion lies the Minoan ruins of Knossos.
 This relic of the bronze age was once home to the mighty Minoan civilization which dominated the region over 5000 years ago.